jup-ag/space-station/blog/2023-09-18-dca-out-of-beta/index.md

 ## Any-to-any token trading pairs & Metis Algorithm Implementation

-Furthermore, in alignment with this extensive enhancement **powered by Metis**, DCA now facilitates trading between **any-to-any pairs with improved routing and pricing**.
+In line with our extensive Metis-powered enhancements, DCA now effortlessly enables trading between any-to-any pairs with improved routing and pricing efficiency.

+Metis, our powerful routing engine, dynamically operates on a vast scale.
+It optimizes routes by splitting and merging input and output tokens, ensuring the best prices for even more complex trades.
+This enhanced efficiency opens doors to a broader range of intermediary tokens while keeping costs minimal, just a fraction of a cent.

 ## Minimum Frequency and Maximum Cycle Settings